 Male perfumes are in the immature stage in China where users are still getting themselves educated about the perfume world.

-Therefore, beside the role of a seller, western companies should also play the role of an introducer of perfumes to Chinese consumers.
+Therefore, besides the role of a seller, western companies should also play the role of an introducer of perfumes to Chinese consumers.

 Brands should help Chinese consumers develop the knowledge of how to choose the right perfume, as well as how to use it.